suyong-123/5G_C-UAV_Matlab_Simulator/README.md

-# C-UAV Systems Simulation Platform
+# 5G C-UAV MATLAB Simulator

 This repository contains a modular and extensible 5G network simulation framework for connected UAVs, implemented in MATLAB.
 The platform supports mobility management, scalable UE deployment, and integration with various transport-layer protocols including QUIC, MP-QUIC, TCP, and UDP.
 It also incorporates reinforcement learning (RL) for intelligent handover decision-making.